-Transcript co-regulation was measured using a 3-way mutual rank distance, an extension of the method described by Huttenhower et al. across all transcripts in the TCGA RNA data set, tumor only[22].
+Transcript co-regulation was measured using a 3-way mutual rank distance, an extension of the method described by Huttenhower et al. across all transcripts in the TCGA RNA data set, tumor only[23].
 Each loci's transcript expression values from TCGA PANCAN were first individually fitted to a standard distribution within cohort, then all cohorts were combined into a single data set.
 Pearson correlation was then used to rank all neighbors for each gene.
 All possible gene trios were evaluated for the minimum product of their six mutual ranks.
 Each gene-gene distance was expressed as the base 10 logarithm of this minimum score.

+Melanoma Single cell RNA-seq

+Processed single cell RNA-seq data from Tirosh et al [20] were obtained from the Broad Single Cell Portal (https://portals.broadinstitute.org/single_cell).

 Signatures that estimate immune cell content in tumors

 Signature scoring: Signature estimates were constructed as the median of z-scored (log2) expression values of each signature gene component except for the NK markers (see below).